 Most babies need extra holding and feeding in the afternoon and evenings.
-You can prepare for this by preparing dinner at Lunch time and then taking a nap.
-Once you understand your babies habit and patterns you can organize your day around their needs.
-However, be aware that baby’s patterns change almost as soon as you figure them out as they grow.
+You can prepare for this by preparing dinner at Lunchtime and then taking a nap.
+Once you understand your baby’s habit and patterns you can organize your day around their needs.
+However, be aware that the baby’s patterns change almost as soon as you figure them out as they grow.

 - Deep sleep